-So, we now know that this year's headlners will be: Radiohead, Foo Fighters and Ed Sheeran... but who else could we see at the festival this year?
+This year's headlners will be: Radiohead, Foo Fighters and Ed Sheeran... but who else can you expect to see at the festival this year?

 The Castle On The Hill singer has confirmed an extra date at The O2, London this June.